 Online Program Partnership Practices: Exemplary models of multi-campus or global partnerships and/or intra-campus collaborations for the delivery of online courses or programs.

 All effective practice submissions will be made available to the SUNY Online Learning Community for review and consideration.
-The SUNY Community will have the opportunity to vote, and the effective practices that earn the most votes will be recognized.
+The SUNY Community will have the opportunity to vote, and the effective practices that earn the most votes overall will be recognized.
 The Effective Practices Awards are conferred annually at the SUNY Online Summit.

 Timeline for 2020 Submissions (Round 6)